“My law is love unto all beings…”

 Our tradition honors the wild, and calls for service to the earth and the community.
 We work in diverse ways, including nonviolent direct action, for all forms of justice: environmental, social, political, racial, gender and economic.
 We are an anti-racist tradition that strives to uplift and center BIPOC voices (Black, Indigenous, People of Color).
 Our feminism includes a radical analysis of power, seeing all systems of oppression as interrelated, rooted in structures of domination and control.

 We welcome all genders, all gender histories, all races, all ages and sexual orientations and all those differences of life situation, background, and ability that increase our diversity.
 We strive to make our public rituals and events accessible and safe.
 We try to balance the need to be justly compensated for our labor with our commitment to make our work available to people of all economic levels.

 All living beings are worthy of respect.
 All are supported by the sacred elements of air, fire, water and earth.
 We work to create and sustain communities and cultures that embody our values, that can help to heal the wounds of the earth and her peoples, and that can sustain us and nurture future generations.

 Reclaiming Principles of Unity – consensed by the Reclaiming Collective in 1997.
-Updated at the BIRCH council meeting of Dandelion Gathering 5 in 2012 and at the BIRCH Council meeting in January 2021.
+Updated by consensus at the BIRCH council meeting of Dandelion Gathering 5 in 2012 and at the BIRCH Council meeting in January 2021.